compiladores/jsonlang-asmx86/readme.md

 ### __Adressing modes__
 `section:disp(base, index, scale)` = `section:[base + index*scale + disp]`
-where `base` and `index` are the optional 64-bit `base` and `index` registers, `disp` is the optional displacement, and scale, taking the values 1, 2, 4, and 8, multiplies index to calculate the address of the operand.
+where `base` and `index` are the optional 64-bit registers, `disp` is the optional displacement, and scale, taking the values 1, 2, 4, and 8, multiplies index to calculate the address of the operand.
 If no scale is specified, scale is taken to be 1.
 Section specifies the optional section register for the memory operand, and may override the default section register (NO USADO EN x86_64);

 `-4(%ebp)`: base is `%ebp`, disp is `-4`